 In general, an inefficient chimney can cause several problems and sometimes it is better to just get it removed or reduced in height.
 The Irish Sweep are experts in this area and have been spending many working days assisting their customers in chimney height reduction goals.

-Reasons for Reduced Chimney Height
+Reasons for Chimney Height Reduction

 - Prior to installing a gas burning fireplace insert.
 This is a perfect time to reduce the height as it isn’t required for proper performance.